 Although conservative therapy is the most appropriate therapy in treating patients, the current standard of care does not address the underlying pathology of herniation of the intervertebral discs.
 There are various pathways that are involved in the pathogenesis such as inflammatory, immune-mediated, and proteolytic pathways.

 Therefore, pharmacological therapies that target these receptors and mediators may influence the disease process and lead to a reduction in symptoms.
-Currently, cytokine antagonists against TNF α and IL 1β have been tested.
+Currently, cytokine antagonists against TNF ? and IL 1? have been tested.
 Neuronal receptor blockers such as sarpogrelate hydrochloride etc have been tested in both animal models and in clinical studies for the treatment of sciatica.
-Cell cycle modifiers which target the microglia that is thought to initiate the inflammatory cascade has been tested with the neuroprotective antibiotic minocycline.
+Cell cycle modifiers that target the microglia that are thought to initiate the inflammatory cascade have been tested with the neuroprotective antibiotic minocycline.

 There is also research on inhibiting the NF- kB or protein kinase pathway recently.
 In the future, the treatment of herniation of the intervertebral disc will be much more improved thanks to the ongoing research.
 (Haro, Hirotaka)